mkstephenson/mkstephenson.github.io/_posts/2023-06-09-concurrent-dictionary-key-performance.md

 ```

 Based on these numbers, the best key would be either a record struct with value contents or a tuple with value contents.
 However, if you need to have strings in the keys, maybe the record struct would be the best approach here, although I do have a feeling that, given that most of the keys with string contents hover around the 0.04-0.05ms mark, the exact number is simply down to what my computer was feeling like on average in those 30 seconds.

+The next step will be to run the tests in parallel and for longer and see what effect that has on the timings.